Randomized maximum-contrast selection: subagging for large-scale regression: Randomized Maximum-Contrast Selection

+for each fixed vector $\mathbf w_k$, $k=1,\dots, K$, is large.
+Hence, naive estimators above fail and we aim to improve them.
+After $K$ random draws of $\bw_{\mathbf k}$, for each subsample $I_i$, we obtain $K$ sets $\hat {S}_i ( \lambda_N, 1), \dots,$ $ \hat {S}_i ( \lambda_N, K)$.
+Initially, we compute the selection of variable $j$ in a union of those $K$ sets.
+Next we compute a minimax majority vote across $m$-pairs of these unions, each computed on the non-overlapping subsamples.
+The minimax majority vote estimator is defined as

-The estimator \eqref{eq:pi} arises as a solution to the minimax estimation of a mean of a bernoulli trial (see Chapter 5, Example 1.7 of \cite{L98} for more details).
-For small values of $b \leq 40$ and all possible values of $P(j \in \hat S_i)$, the proposed estimator \eqref{eq:pi} has larger bias, (bounded with $2^{-1} (1+\sqrt{b})^{-1}$ in absolute value) but much smaller variance compared to the paired stability selection \citep{SS12} and MLE estimator $d^{-1} \sum_{q=1}^{d} 1\left\{ j \in \hat {S}_q(\lambda_N, 1)\right\}$.
-By reducing the effects of observations belonging to the tail, this estimator is less sensitive for over-dispersion and more robust than MLE in the presence of subsampling effects.
-The method allows variables $j$, with small variance when estimating $p_j^*$, to contribute to the final estimator $\hat {S}_\tau (\lambda_N)$.
+Whenever possible we suppress $b,m,K$ from $\pi_j^*(\lambda_N,b,m,K)$ and write $\pi_j^*(\lambda_N)$ for short.
+This estimator arises as a solution to the minimax estimation of a mean of a Bernoulli trial (see Chapter 5, Example 1.7 of \cite{L98} for more details).
+For small values of $b \leq 40$ and all possible values of $p_j$, $\pi_j^*(\lambda_N)$ has a larger bias, (bounded with $2^{-1} (1+\sqrt{b})^{-1}$ in absolute value) but a smaller variance compared to the maximum likelihood estimator.

 Next, we define the weighted maximum-contrast subagging estimator $\widehat {{\boldsymbol\beta}}^a(\lambda_N) $ to be $\widehat {{\boldsymbol\beta}}^a_j(\lambda_N) =0$ if $j \notin \hat {S}_\tau$,

 with appropriately chosen thresholding parameter $\tau$.
 Otherwise, when $j \in \hat {S}_\tau$